 KEY Move away significantly - Move away marginally + Move towards marginally ++ Move towards significantly 0 Neutral ?
-Uncertain SA Objectives Policy CL4 - Primary and Secondary Education Provision Commentary Scoring 15.
+Jncertain SA Objectives Policy CL4 - Primary and Secondary Education Provision Commentary Scoring 15.
 Improve safety and security for people and property The policy does not specifically make reference to improving safety and security.
 It is the purpose of other policies in the AAP (such as BF1) to ensure that all development permitted will seek to address issues concerning safety and security within the built form.
 Therefore, the policy will have a neutral effect on this objective.
-16. Provide the conditions and services to improve health and well-being and reduce inequality to access and social care Although the policy does not specifically make reference to improving health and well-being, the policy criteria requiring a school travel plan and accessibility to school play/sports facilities outside of school hours will facilitate improving health and well-being of the community.
-Therefore, the policy will have a positive effect on this objective. + 17.
-Promote education and training opportunities which build the skills and capacity of the population The policy highlights that the number of households containing children (generally under 5 years of age) has grown to 10% of all households in the City Centre in the 2011 census.
-This policy seeks to respond to the predicted growth in the City Centre population and associated demand in school places (particularly for primary school age) by supporting new schools in the city centre.
-By supporting new schools and ensuing that overcrowding in existing schools within the City Centre does not take place, this will contribute towards providing a good high quality education and environment for the needs of generations to come.
-Therefore, the policy will have a significant positive impact on this objective. ++ 18.
-Increase the number of high quality job opportunities suited to the needs of the local workforce 19.
-Support investment and enterprise that respects the character and needs of the local area
+16. Provide the conditions and services to improve health and well-being and reduce inequality to access and social care Although the policy does not specifically make reference to improving health and well-being, the policy criteria requiring a school travel plan and accessibility to school play/sports facilities outside of school hours will facilitate improving health and vell-being of the community.
+Therefore, the policy will have a positive effect on this objective.
+17. Promote education and training opportunities which build the skills and capacity of the population 18.
+Increase the number of high quality job opportunities suited to the needs of the loca workforce By supporting the development of new schools, the policy could create a limited number of employment opportunities (both for constructing the premises as well as the subsequent teaching and administration posts).
+It also provides very long term opportunities to provide children from the local community with a good quality education which could then benefit future employers, although this does remain more speculative.
+It is unknown whether any jobs created will be local jobs or what the level of benefit will be to local people, therefore there is some uncertainty. +/?
+19. Support investment and enterprise that respects the character and needs of the loca area This policy does not specifically relate to the delivery of new economic facilities therefore the impact is neutral.